sshamilton/IT394-Rowe-Prairie-Project/problem.md

 * user2449798user2449798, and Simeon VisserSimeon Visser.
 “Could Not Parse the Remainder: '[0]' from 'Item[0]' Django.” *Stack Overflow*, 1 July 1963, https://stackoverflow.com/questions/19895894/could-not-parse-the-remainder-0-from-item0-django.
     * *NOTE: Utilized this source to learn how to reference list items in HTML using list.0 instead of list[0]*

+* “Writing your first Django app (Tutorial).” *Django*, https://docs.djangoproject.com/en/3.0/intro/tutorial01/.
+    * *NOTE: Followed this tutorial and utilized the Django web application development framework for a majority of the production of this web application.
+Significant amounts of code utilized throughout this project in areas such as models, views, urls, templates, etc. follow this tutorial very closely.*